txoof/slimpi_epd/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Introduction
-SlimPi is a Logitech Media Player ePaper display
+SlimPi provides a Logitech Media Player display using a [WaveShare](https://www.waveshare.com/product/oleds-lcds/e-paper.htm)

+### Supported WaveShare ePaper Displays
+All WaveShare ePaper displays should work with SlimPi, but only in 1 bit (black/white) mode.
+Only landscape mode is suported currently.
+**Tested Displays**
+* epd5in83

 ## Configure HiFi Berry